 Program of Study

-The program is designed to take four years of full time study post-bachelor’s, plus a full time internship.
+The program is designed to take four to five years of full time study post-bachelor’s, plus a full time internship.
 The program’s two specializations, school psychology and counseling psychology, share some coursework.
 They are differentiated by areas of research, the field in which students will supervise master’s level students, teaching opportunities, and accreditation.
 The program requires 91 graduate credits.
 Those who enter with a Master’s degree in Counseling or a related field will have a reduction in required course credits to the extent their Master’s level courses match our required courses.
 Courses address:

 - Social Justice and Systems Change: Social Behavior and Systems from a Social Justice Perspective; Cross-Cultural Issues; Evidence-based Practice and Policy

 - Research: Ongoing participation in a Research Team; Statistics; Advanced Statistics; Research Methods; Dissertation Seminar and Qualifying Paper; Dissertation Research